Departures from Heraklion Airport

 Passport Control for International Flights

-Passengers traveling to non-Schengen destinations must pass through passport control after security.
+Passengers traveling to non-Schengen destinations must pass through passport control at Heraklion Airport after security.
 This creates an additional bottleneck during international departure waves.

 Schengen passengers bypass passport control and proceed directly to the gate area.